Best rural internet providers

 In addition to the providers listed above, there are other providers that offer internet service in more rural parts of the country.

-AT&T 5G home internet – AT&T’s new 5G home internet, Air Internet, is an affordable option, as plans start at $35/mo.
-Speeds reach up to 140 Mbps.
+AT&T’s new 5G home internet, Air Internet, is an affordable option, as plans start at $60.00/mo.
+Speeds reach up to 300 Mbps.
+Plans are available to 15% of its coverage area.

-Nomad Internet – Nomad Internet is a 4G LTE high-speed internet service for rural residents and people on the go.
+Nomad Internet is a 4G LTE high-speed internet service for rural residents and people on the go.
 Nomad Internet doesn’t impose data caps and doesn’t require a contract; however, the service is expensive, with plans starting at $99.95/mo.
+Plans are available to about 75% of the country.

-Viasat – Viasat is a satellite provider with speeds going up to 150 Mbps, and there are no data caps.
-Plans range from $99.99 to $199.99/mo.
+Viasat is a satellite provider with speeds going up to 150 Mbps, and there are no data caps.
+Plans range from $99.99 to $199.99/mo. and are available to 99% of the country

 Additional rural ISPs: Pricing and speeds